Rarios/wymon_orion/README.md

 ## The Purpose

-Right now our little developers team is working on the idea of integrating a Python interpeter into WymonOrion, enabling the user to run Python scripts with all the utilities that the main application provides.
+Right now our little developer team is working on the idea of integrating a Python interpeter into WymonOrion, enabling the user to run Python scripts with all the utilities that the main application provides.
 This includes the SFML Graphics library, with integrated memory management for textures, an animation class, and so forth.

 Ultimately, we want to make WymonOrion an application hub for tools written in Python, where either you write them yourself or you take those already provided.
 It is all open-source, free for anyone to use and code for, so we hope that in future there is a lot of tools to be able to use.